 2020-21: Daniel Raven-Ellison

-We are delighted to have Daniel Raven-Ellison, “guerilla geographer and creative explorer,” as our second Innovator-in-Residence.
-Daniel works with our students on projects related to community and the environment.
+We were delighted to have Daniel Raven-Ellison, “guerilla geographer and creative explorer,” as our second Innovator-in-Residence.
+Daniel worked with our students on projects related to community and the environment.

 Daniel led the initiative to have Greater London declared the world's first National Park City in 2019.
 One vision to inspire a million projects, this new kind of national park recognizes the importance of urban nature and galvanizes actions to improve habitats, health, quality of life and resilience across the city and beyond.